🚀

 Result

-Users reported feeling more confident about finding partners, and the app saw a 25% increase in initial match requests within the first week of onboarding this feature.
+Users reported feeling more confident about finding partners, and the app saw a 25% increase in onboarding within the first week.
 In addition, subscriptions to TennisPal premium were up over 24% since before the launch.

 Light